1975–76 Cypriot Second Division

 The 1975–76 Cypriot Second Division was the 21st season of the Cypriot second-level football league.
 Chalkanoras Idaliou won their 1st title.

 Format

-Thirdteen teams participated in the 1975–76 Cypriot Second Division.
+Thirteen teams participated in the 1975–76 Cypriot Second Division.
 All teams played against each other twice, once at their home and once away.
 The team with the most points at the end of the season crowned champions.
 The first team was promoted to 1976–77 Cypriot First Division.